Making the Transition to Management

 Common pitfalls for new managers

 An ineffectual managerial style can lower productivity and morale, increase complaints, and lead to product and quality problems.
 As you work to find a supervisory style that feels comfortable for you and your employees, remember some of the managers you have worked for in the past.
-Consider which managers were most effective, and what behaviour or approaches seemed counterproductive.
+Consider which managers were most effective, and which behaviours or approaches seemed counterproductive.
 This can be useful as you start to develop your own style.

 Here are a few common pitfalls new managers encounter: